flatsteve/quiet/README.md

 # Quiet

-A menu bar app that plays white noise.
+A MacOS menu bar app that plays noise.
 Simple as that.

 Need 2 minutes to focus on that code review?
 Press play and drown the world out a little.